tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

     }
 ```

-* The `transferCopyrightOwnership` function simply re-maps a given copyright_id to a new copyright owner and emits the `Transfer` event.
+* The `transferCopyrightOwnership` function simply remaps a given copyright_id to a new copyright owner, and emits the `Transfer` event.

 ```Solidity
 function renounceCopyrightOwnership(uint copyright_id) public onlyCopyrightOwner(copyright_id) {